 OCE Van Policy Overview

-The Office of Community Engagement has five vans for use by faculty, staff and students who are currently and directly affiliated with OCE programs.
-All resources are subject to the William & Mary Vehicle Use policy, and are not available for loan to outside departments or individuals.
+The Office of Community Engagement has six vans for use by faculty, staff and students who are currently affiliated with OCE programs and are available for rent to outside departments or students organizations upon approval.
+All resources are subject to the William & Mary Vehicle Use policy.
+If you are interested in renting an OCE van, please contact [[gmstemann, Genevieve Stemann]] to discuss requirements and van availability.

 Four of the OCE vans seat up to 12 passengers, including the driver.
-The minivan has seven seats.
+Both minivans have seven seats.
 OCE vans are used for department-related community engagement, such as meeting with a community partner, community engagement projects, or site visits.
-Driving the van for any non-OCE purpose will be a violation of the Honor Code and the W&M Vehicle Use Policy.
+Driving the van for any non-OCE purpose without express permission will be a violation of the Honor Code and the W&M Vehicle Use Policy.

 OCE vans may not be used to transport minors.
 Absolutely no smoking or alcohol use or possession is allowed in the vans.
 All passengers must have access to their own seatbelt, and all seatbelts must be securely fastened before the driver moves the vehicle.